Difference Between Federal and State Government

 Federal Government vs State Government

-The federal government legislates the issues which are mainly concerned by the whole nation or the nationwide.
+The federal government legislates the issues which are mainly concerned with the whole nation or nationwide.

-The state government is formed to regulate the functioning of the particular state in which it is governing.
-It regulates the local issues or activities which have been done or regulated within the boundaries of the state.
+The state government is formed to regulate the functioning of the particular state in which it is governed.
+It regulates the local issues or activities that have been done or regulated within the state’s boundaries.

 The state government is responsible for the welfare of the citizens residing in the state, and it has to act according to the powers and authority decided by the legal authority and constitution of the nation.
 It can also make the relevant rules for interstate trade.